Riemannian Newton-type methods for joint diagonalization on the Stiefel manifold with application to independent component analysis: Concluding remarks

 \section{Concluding remarks}

-We have considered the joint diagonalization problem on the Stiefel manifold $\St(p,n)$, and have developed Newton's method for the problem.
-It is difficult to solve Newton's equation, $\Hess f(Y)[\xi]=-\grad f(Y)$, in its original form because we must find an $n\times p$ matrix $\xi$ under the condition $\xi^TY+Y^T\xi=0$.
-To resolve this, we have computed the representation matrix of the Hessian of the objective function, using the Kronecker product and the vec and veck operators.
-The representation matrix is a $\dim (\St(p,n))\times \dim (\St(p,n))$ symmetric matrix, and we have succeeded in reducing Newton's equation into the form ``$Ax=b$" with dimension $\dim(\St(p,n))$, which is less than $np$.
+We have considered the joint diagonalization problem on the Stiefel manifold $\St(p,n)$ and have developed Newton's method for the problem.
+Newton's equation, $\Hess f(Y)[\xi]=-\grad f(Y)$, is difficult to solve in its original form because we must find an unknown $n\times p$ matrix $\xi$ as a tangent vector to the manifold, that is, under the condition $\xi^TY+Y^T\xi=0$.
+To resolve this, we have computed the representation matrix of the Hessian of the objective function using the Kronecker product and the vec and veck operators.
+The representation matrix is a $\dim (\St(p,n))\times \dim (\St(p,n))$ symmetric matrix, and we have succeeded in reducing Newton's equation into the standard form with dimension $\dim(\St(p,n))$, which is less than $np$.
 Therefore, the resultant equation can be efficiently solved.
 With this reduced equation, we have developed a new algorithm for the JD problem.

-Furthermore, we have performed numerical experiments to check that the present algorithm is competent for practical applications, and that the algorithm has the quadratic convergence property.
-Specifically, we have applied the proposed method to the image separating problem as an example of independent component analysis, and have solved larger problems to more clearly see the performance of our algorithm.
+Furthermore, we have performed numerical experiments to verify that the present algorithm is competent for practical applications and that the algorithm has quadratic convergence.
+Specifically, we have applied the proposed method to the image separating problem as an example of independent component analysis and have solved larger problems to more clearly understand the algorithm performance.
+In addition, we have proposed a new trust-region method in which trust-region subproblems are solved by the truncated conjugate gradient method based on our expressions of the Hessian of the objective function.
+We have observed that the proposed trust-region method is faster than the existing method.